CRMPickers logoCRMPickers

 Reporting

-• Better fit when forecast, pipeline, activity, and account reporting need CRM-native ownership
+• Better for forecast, pipeline, activity, account, and manager reporting owned by sales operations

-• Pairs naturally with Microsoft analytics and governance patterns
+• Pairs naturally with Microsoft analytics, role governance, and executive reporting patterns

-• Better fit when CRM reporting must line up with finance, fulfillment, or order data
+• Better when sales reports must line up with orders, finance, fulfillment, and renewals

-• Less compelling for teams that need fast ad hoc sales-manager analysis
+• Less flexible for ad hoc sales-manager questions that change every quarter

 Integrations and API

 CRMPickers currently lists 86 Dynamics 365 Sales integrations across 17 categories.
-That breadth matters when the CRM must connect Outlook, Teams, Power Platform, BI, marketing, service, and custom revenue workflows without forcing every process into ERP.
+That breadth matters when the CRM needs to connect Microsoft workplace tools, BI, marketing, support, automation, and custom revenue workflows.

 CRMPickers currently lists 25 NetSuite CRM integrations across 11 categories.
-That narrower external CRM ecosystem is less of a blocker when the buyer wants CRM, ERP, billing, fulfillment, and finance to stay in one suite boundary.
+That is a narrower external CRM ecosystem, but it is less of a weakness when CRM, ERP, billing, fulfillment, and finance are intentionally kept in one suite boundary.

 Implementation complexity